SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Qutebrowser is a vim-like browser written in python.
 In qutebrowser, quickmarks are bookmarks that have a short name

+###### file-sharing

+ephemeral file-sharing sites allow you to upload files which expire after a while

 ###### performance

 lazy loading is loading things only when needed.